nikitavoloboev/data/docs/travel/visited/netherlands.md

 Loved visiting [Maastricht](https://nl.wikipedia.org/wiki/Maastricht).
 It was unlike any other city in NL with its architecture.

+## Paying tax in NL

+You pay 21% VAT every 3 months on [Belastingdienst](https://www.belastingdienst.nl/).
+Then you pay once a year income tax.
+Put in your revenue, answer some questions and it tells you how much you owe in tax on your income.

+Similar system is in most other EU countries at least.

 ## Notes

 - NS.nl [season tickets](https://www.ns.nl/en/season-tickets) are must have if you plan to travel more than a few times on the train in the month.